g-merrill/making-a-flask-react-app-from-scratch/README.md

   name = db.Column(db.String(50))
   description = db.Column(db.String(250))
 ```

-) Before using Postgres let's set up a local sqlite db just for easy development purposes
+* Before using Postgres let's set up a local sqlite db just for easy development purposes
-) In the terminal, open the python shell by typing :
+41) In the terminal, open the python shell by typing :
 ```
 $ python
 ```
-) then, type the following commands:
+42) then, type the following commands:
 ```
 >>> from api.models import Item
 >>> from api import db, create_app
 >>> db.create_all(app=create_app())
 ```
-) This should create a database.db file in the /api folder
+* This should create a database.db file in the /api folder
-) Back in the terminal, check to see if the table was created by entering the following :
+43) Back in the terminal, check to see if the table was created by entering the following :
 ```
 $ sqlite3 api/database.db
 ```
-) Now in the sqlite shell :
+44) Now in the sqlite shell :
 ```
 .tables
 ```
-) You should see 'item'
+* You should see 'item'
-) If you type 'select * from item', nothing should show up since there isn't anything in the db yet
+45) If you type 'select * from item', nothing should show up since there isn't anything in the db yet
-) Type .exit to exit the sqlite shell
+46) Type .exit to exit the sqlite shell

+-------------- ITEM CREATE ROUTE (THE 'C' IN CRUD) --------------

-) In api/views.py, make the following changes :
+47) In api/views.py, make the following changes :
 ```
 from flask import Blueprint, jsonify, request from . import db